devodo/DivertR/README.md

 [![nuget](https://img.shields.io/nuget/v/DivertR.svg)](https://www.nuget.org/packages/DivertR)
 [![build](https://github.com/devodo/DivertR/actions/workflows/build.yml/badge.svg)](https://github.com/devodo/DivertR/actions/workflows/build.yml)

-DivertR is similar to well known mocking frameworks like Moq or FakeItEasy but provides additional features for directly manipulating your registered dependency injection services.
+DivertR is similar to well known mocking frameworks like Moq or FakeItEasy but provides additional features for dynamically manipulating the dependency injection (DI) layer at runtime.
-This facilitates an integrated approach to testing by making it easy to hotswap test code in and out at the DI layer.
+You can redirect dependency calls to test doubles, such as substitute instances, mocks or delegates, and then optionally relaying them back to the original services.

 ![DivertR Via](./docs/assets/images/DivertR_Via.svg)

-With DivertR you can modify your DI services at runtime by replacing them with configurable proxies.
+Many developers are already enjoying the benefits of in-process component/integration testing using Microsoft's [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) which also lets you customise the DI configuration, e.g. to substitute test doubles, but this can only be done once (per TestServer instantiation).

-These can redirect calls to test doubles, such as substitute instances, mocks or delegates, and then optionally relay back to the original services.
+DivertR was born out of the need to efficiently modify DI configurations between tests running against the same TestServer instance.
+It has grown into a framework that brings a familiar unit/mocking testing style into the realm of component and integration testing.
+DivertR can be used to simulate external dependency behaviour (including error conditions) and it facilitates the verification of system inputs and outputs through call interception.
+This technique is demonstrated by the following [WebApp Testing Sample](https://github.com/devodo/DivertR/tree/main/test/DivertR.WebAppTests).

-Update and reset proxy configurations, on the fly, while the process is running.
+# Quickstart

 ## Installing